ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ### Step 4 - Observing the 'Hello World' Ballerina Service

-By default, Observability is not included in the executable created by Ballerina.
+By default, observability is not included in the executable created by Ballerina.
 It can be added by using the --observability-included build flag or by adding the following section to the `Ballerina.toml` file.

 ```toml